-(3) A child may not play in an area where there is a body of water, unless the provider can see and hear the child, and is close enough to intervene, at all times; and
+(2) A child may not play in an area where there is a body of water unless they are under constant supervision; and

-(4) A hot tub must be securely covered.
+(3) A hot tub shall have a secure cover.

-67:42:17:37.
+67:42:17:31.
 Construction and fire safety requirements.
-Center and school-age programs operating outside of a school building shall follow applicable construction and fire safety requirements, as outlined in chapters 61:15:05 and 61:15:06.
-School-age programs operating in a school building shall follow applicable construction and fire safety requirements, as outlined in chapters 61:15:01, 61:15:02, and 61:15:07.
+Center and school-age programs operating outside of a school building, shall follow applicable construction and fire safety requirements outlined in chapters 61:15:05 and 61:15:06.
+School-age programs operating in a school building shall follow applicable construction and fire safety requirements in chapters 61:15:01, 61:15:02 and 61:15:07.

-A family day care home must have the following fire safety measures in place:
+A family day care home shall have the following fire safety measures in place:

-(1) A working smoke detector must be located on each level of the home;
+(1) A working smoke detector on each level of the home;

-(2) A fully charged, portable fire extinguisher, with a minimum 2A rating, as identified on the extinguisher label, must be kept in or within fifteen feet of the kitchen or food preparation area;
+(2) A fully charged, portable fire extinguisher, with a minimum 2A rating as identified on the extinguisher label, shall be kept near the kitchen;

-(3) A carbon monoxide detector must be installed, according to the manufacturer's instructions, if a fuel burning appliance is present in the home;
+(3) A carbon monoxide detector shall be installed according to manufacturer's instructions when there is a fuel burning appliance in the home;

-(4) Each level of the home must have at least two remote exits that shall remain clear of obstructions.
-One of these exits must be a standard-sized door, and the other may be either a standard-sized door or an unobstructed, operable window, having at least five square feet of openable space, with a minimum width of twenty inches and a minimum height of twenty-four inches; and
+(4) Each level of the home shall have at least two remote exits that shall remain clear of obstructions.
+One of these exits shall be a standard-sized door, the second exit may be an unobstructed, operable window at least five square feet in openable space which has a minimum width of twenty inches and height of twenty-four inches; and

-(5) Whenever a portable space heater, a wood burning stove, or a fireplace is in use, the heater, stove, or fireplace must be inaccessible to children.
+(5) When in use, a portable space heater, wood burning stove, or fireplace shall be inaccessible to children.